BloomTech-Labs/human-rights-first-ds-c/README.md

 🚫Document what you used for testing and why

 # 4️⃣ Installation Instructions

-🚫explain how to install the required dependencies to get this project up and running with yarn and NPM

 We used Docker for ease of use when dealing with environmental dependancies